James K. Galbraith: Career

-From 1981 to 1982, Galbraith served on the staff of the Congress of the United States, eventually as Executive Director of the Joint Economic Committee.
+From 1981 to 1982, Galbraith served on the staff of the Congress of the United States, eventually as executive director of the Joint Economic Committee.
 In 1985, he was a guest scholar at the Brookings Institution.

-Galbraith is currently a professor at the Lyndon B. Johnson School of Public Affairs and at the Department of Government, University of Texas at Austin.
+Galbraith is a professor at the Lyndon B. Johnson School of Public Affairs and at the Department of Government, University of Texas at Austin.
 Galbraith heads up the University of Texas Inequality Project (UTIP), which has been described by economic historian Lord Skidelsky as "pioneering inequality measurement".
-UTIP is also noted for replacing the established Gini coefficient with the Theil index as the measurement of choice for comparing inequality between groups, regions and countries.
+UTIP promotes the Theil index over the Gini coefficient as a measurement for comparing inequality between groups, regions and countries.